MarkPearlCoZa/Blog_General/_posts/2014-07-22-Technical-Debt-Notes.md

 > "In other words, the whole debt metaphor, let's say, the ability to pay back debt, and make the debt metaphor work for your advantage depends upon your writing code that is clean enough to be able to refactor as you come to understand your problem." - Ward Cunningham

+### Calculating the cost of technical debt

+Doc Norton suggested 5 things you can measure to calculate the cost of technical debt.

 ### Everything is a feature except for maintainability

 Maintainability is the only thing you "don't" put on the box - security, scalability, etc. are all features.

-### How do you calculate the cost of technical debt - can you quantify it?

 ### Sayings to illustrate why you should avoid technical debt